open-contracting-extensions/ocds_lots_extension/README.md

 If a contracting process is divided into lots, you should use this extension.

 If a contracting process is not divided into lots, you should nonetheless use this extension to create a single, virtual lot.
-When a data element can be mapped to either `tender` or `tender.lots`, you should map it to `tender.lots`.
+If a data element can be mapped to either `tender` or `tender.lots`, you should map it to `tender.lots`.
 In this way, information is accessible at the same location for all contracting processes, regardless of whether the process is actually divided into lots.

 ## Modelling